BirthdayResearch/jellyfishsdk/README.md

 # @defichain/jellyfish

-A collection of TypeScript + JavaScript tools and libraries for DeFiChain developers to build decentralized finance on Bitcoin.
+A collection of TypeScript + JavaScript tools and libraries for DeFi Blockchain developers to build decentralized finance on Bitcoin.

 > 🚧 Work in progress, `3/193` rpc completed.